M-Eltaquee/power-bi-nightmare-data-model/README.md

 ---

 ## 📝 Introduction
 <details>
   <summary><strong>📌 Overview (click)</strong></summary>

 ### **Overview**
-> Most Power BI projects start with clean data.
-This one didn't, on purpose.
-The dataset arrived as a scattered collection of duplicate tables, split-year fact tables, unlabeled columns, and no defined keys, deliberately built to simulate what a real, unmanaged export from a growing distribution business looks like before anyone touches it.
->
-> The focus of this project is not the dashboard.
-It is the discipline of turning that mess into a working star schema, table by table, relationship by relationship, with every decision traceable back to a reason.
+> This project takes a deliberately unstructured retail distribution dataset, duplicate tables, fact tables split by year, unlabeled columns, no defined keys, and rebuilds it into a clean, working star schema.
+The focus is the data modeling work itself: identifying grain, separating facts from dimensions, and resolving ambiguous relationships before any reporting happens on top of it.

 </details>